Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Y Loaded Valves

-Spring loaded Y check valves have the same operating principle as in-line spring check valves.
-The difference is that the spring and disc are at an angle that forms the letter Y. The unique property of Y spring check valves is that they can be inspected and repaired without being removed from the pipeline.
+Spring-loaded Y check valves operate on the same principle as in-line spring check valves.
+However, their design features a spring and disc arranged at an angle resembling the letter Y. A key advantage of Y spring check valves is that they allow for inspection and maintenance without the need to disassemble them from the pipeline.

-As shown in the diagram, one leg of the Y has a removal seal above the spring and disc.
+In the diagram, you can see that one side of the Y configuration includes a removable seal positioned above the spring and disc.

 Swing Check Valve Types